 Retargeting campaigns are inherently brand-aware, instantly recognizable (because your visitors still remember you), and are highly relevant.

-Retargeting helps convert abandoners
+Helps convert abandoners

 More than 96% of the people visiting a website leave without taking any action on the site that’s actually beneficial for the business.
 A whopping 70% of the people abandon their shopping carts (without ever buying anything).

-While those are the overall stats of Shopping Cart Abandonment, the reality is that at least 80% to 90% of all business do not do anything to get those abandoners to come back and complete their transactions (or actions that benefit businesses in some way or the other).
+While those are the overall stats of Shopping Cart Abandonment, the reality is that at least 80% to 90% of all businesses do not do anything to get those abandoners to come back and complete their transactions (or actions that benefit businesses in some way or the other).

 Retargeting helps you complete the loop by specifically targeting people who view specific product pages, service pages, pricing pages, or actually add items to their shopping carts but don’t complete their purchases.